 Normally, we are booked for a show by a producer or director who has worked with us before and liked what we did.
 It's as simple as that.
 There's an old expression that goes 'You're only as good as your last job.'
 It's certainly true of what we do.
 If we disappoint in some way then we are unlikely to be booked by that production team again.
 The other way of losing work is simply being unavailable because of clashing bookings.
 If the first choice LD is unavailable then the second choice may be someone new to most if not all of the production team.
 If that job goes well then that LD has probably won a new regular client.

 Depending on the type of production, the LD might receive a script a few weeks before the recording.
 This is pretty normal with sitcoms and is very useful to get some idea of what one has got oneself involved in.
 Many programmes however don't have a printed script until the studio day.
 They have a planning meeting a week or two before the recording to which the heads of the various technical departments are invited.
 The producer describes what the show is all about, the director sums up how the show will be shot and the designer has a set plan and model which he or she uses to explain to everybody how it will all look.
-At this point one is usually already contracted to light the show so it is too late to pull out, even if you might be wondering what you have got yourself involved in.
+At this point the LD is usually already contracted to light the show so it is too late to pull out, even if you might be wondering what you have got yourself involved in.

 A sitcom will usually have a rehearsal called the 'tech run' which is held in a church hall, usually the day before the set and lighting rig go into the studio.
 This is an opportunity for the heads of department to see a run and get a bit ahead of the game.
 The LD can make notes so he or she knows where the cameras are likely to be and where on the set the actors will be positioned, the direction they will be looking and all their moves.
 This information is vital if a good lighting plot is to be designed.
-Unfortunately, a new pattern has emerging in recent years.
+Unfortunately, a new pattern has emerged in recent years.
 This involves the tech run either happening after the lighting rig has gone into the studio or the tech run happening on the set, after the finelight.
 Obviously, this is of little use to the LD who will therefore have had to draw the plot having somehow guessed where the actors and cameras will be just from reading the script.

 Anything on location or perhaps in an unusual studio will involve a recce.
 I try to make sure that my gaffer (i.e. electrical supervisor or chargehand) is with me for this.
 If not, then I will return with him well before the production date.
 A good gaffer will notice things that I have missed and will suggest ways of making the rig work better.
 At the recce for a location shoot the LD will try to establish from the director which way the cameras will be looking - or more importantly, what the camera will not see.
 Then you know where cables might be routed and how lamps might be rigged.
 There is a huge amount involved in the planning of a major OB or location shoot - far more than can be gone into here - but my experience is that things on the day itself are seldom quite what you expected from what was initially told to you at the recce.
 Also - the weather is never the same either.
 A recce in dull overcast conditions guarantees that the sun will shine brilliantly on the recording day.
 You had better be sure which way is south!